CEODemitri/CEODemitri/README.md

 - 👋 Helllooo, I am @CEODemitri
 - 👀 I’m interested in all things electric and magnetic!
 I have been learning programming since November 2022.
-At this moment, I am focusing on a specilization in developing Full Stack Web Applications I have completed various certificates to earn my credentials as a developer {est. feb 2023}
+At this moment, I am focusing on a specilization in developing Full Stack Web Applications.
+Programming is a passion of mine so I strive, constantly, to be a better Developer.
+I have completed various certificates to earn my credentials as a developer {est. feb 2023}
-- 🌱 I’m currently learning:
+- 🌱 I’m currently earning Certifications:
 -         Advanced Python Programming
 -         C#
 -         Ruby
 -         Java
 -         JavaScript; And Various Frameworks and Libraries
+-         Machine Learning & Artificial Intelligence
-- 💞️I’m looking to collaborate on innovative technologies and dinosaur projects alike.
-I can adapt as needed to best enhance the main project.
+- 💞️I’m looking to collaborate on innovative technologies and legacy projects alike.
+I can adapt as needed to best enhance and collaborate on the main project.
 - 📫 How to reach me ... look at up the moon and howl
+-
     <details>
     <summary>Specialties</summary>

     ### Skills are updated monthly At The Moment